cdong1012/cdong1012.github.io/_posts/2021-05-06-DarksideRansomware.markdown

 *Figure 39: Connecting to C2.*

-After a connection is established, it sends a **STOP** request to the C2 using **HttpOpenRequestW**, decrypts the HTTP header, sets internet options using **InternetSetOptionW**, and finally sends the packet with the generated content buffer above.
+After a connection is established, it sends a **POST** request to the C2 using **HttpOpenRequestW**, decrypts the HTTP header, sets internet options using **InternetSetOptionW**, and finally sends the packet with the generated content buffer above.

 ![alt text](/uploads/Darkside40.PNG)